ingeniasoftware/luthier-ci/docs/en/006_authentication/002_simpleauth.md

 ### <a name="simpleauth-library"></a> SimpleAuth Library

-The SimpleAuth library is a *wrapper* of the `Auth` class of the Luthier-CI Authentication Framework, in the format of a native CodeIgniter library, so all its methods are available to you with a syntax that you should already know.
+The SimpleAuth library is a *wrapper* of the `Auth` class of the Luthier CI Authentication Framework, in the format of a native CodeIgniter library, so all its methods are available to you with a syntax that you should already know.

 To start using the SimpleAuth Library, you must load it into the framework: